aurer/tailor-sass/README.md

-# tailor-less
+# tailor-sass
-LESS source files for the Tailor framework
+SASS source files for the Tailor framework